Michigan is quietly becoming an excellent destination for gamblers.

 Furthermore, emboldened by the success of the casino in Windsor, Ontario – just across the border from Detroit – voters approved the Michigan Gaming Control and Regulation Act, which allowed for the construction of three casinos within Detroit’s city limits.

-Latest Michigan legal gambling updates
+Latest Michigan legal online gambling updates

 Detroit’s Greektown Casino-Hotel is finally getting the rebranding its owners promised almost 18 months after it was announced.